kata-containers/agent/TRACING.md

 The Jaeger client package bound into the application sends the trace spans to the Jaeger agent process using the UDP protocol.
-This is problematic since it is not desirable to run a `jaeger-agent` process inside the VM:
+This is problematic since it is not desirable to run a `jaeger-agent` process inside the Virtual Machine (VM):

 - Adding extra binaries and an extra service to run the Jaeger agent inside the VM increases the size of the guest OS image used to